 b.
 Click Add to add the first option.
-Type "pdu-tftp-server" in the Name field, select IP Address as the data type, and type 1 in the Code field.
+Type "pdu-tftp-server" or "pdu-https-server" in the Name field, select IP Address as the data type, and type 1 in the Code field for tftp server and type 7 in the Code field for https server.

-C. Click Add to add the second option.
+c.
+Click Add to add the second option.
 Type "pdu-update-control-file" in the Name field, select String as the data type, and type 2 in the Code field.